Meet the Team: Hannah Rens | OWC South Africa

 Are there any exciting projects that you’re currently working on?

-Two exciting projects I worked on involved newly operational solar PV sites providing power to abalone farms.
+In addition, two exciting and unique projects I have worked on previously at OWC involved newly operational solar PV sites providing power to abalone farms.
 These sites featured carport-style PV panel structures mounted above the abalone tanks – a unique and efficient design.
 Abalone, locally known in South Africa as perlemoen, is endemic to the region and is critically threatened by poaching, poor fishery management, and invasive species, placing the population at significant risk of decline.
 I had the opportunity to participate in site visits, allowing me to observe and analyse this setup first-hand, which was particularly meaningful given the environmental importance of the species.

 How has OWC supported your professional development?